yehlaingwin-2003/yehlaingwin-2003/README.md

 <h4>🙋 About Me </h4>

 > 🚀 **Learning by Doing**
-After tough years in poly, I restarted my journey by learning and building projects from scratch.
+After facing challenges in poly, I decided to restart my journey by learning and building projects from scratch.

 > ⚽🎸🎤 **Passions**
 Beyond coding, I love playing soccer, jamming on guitar, and singing.

 > 📙 **Favorite Book**
-*Atomic Habits* – a constant source of motivation for me.
+*Atomic Habits* – it is like a bank for me.

 > 🎬 **Content Creator**
-I started a YouTube channel to share my challenges and growth journey.
+I started a YouTube channel to document my challenges and share my growth journey.